Holiday gift ideas from the City of Winnipeg

 A donation of $2,000 covers materials, installation, and comes with a tax- deductible receipt at the end of the year.
 You can also add a bronze plaque for an additional cost.

 Other holiday-specific events are held at libraries across the city.
-Visit the Winnipeg Public Library website for more information.
+Check out the Winnipeg Public Library calendar for more information.

 The gift of literacy